AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 "exotic" for us, may have been in large quantities at

 the beginning of the hadron era.
-In comparison with the standard
+Compared to the standard model, the inflation

-the expansion and cooling of the universe proceeded much faster
+stage, when the expansion and cooling of the universe proceeded

-than the decay of the mentioned bosons and their antiparticles,
+much faster than the decay of the mentioned bosons and their

-so that the balance could no longer be established.
-Average
+antiparticles, so that the equilibrium could no longer be established.

-particle energy (temperature) in the space rapidly decreases
+Average particle energy (temperature) in the space rapidly

-below the threshold creation X and Y , other processes distorting
+decreases below the threshold creation X and Y, other processes distorting

 baryon number conservation becomes negligible, and the resulting